 The unbelievable reality is that society has maintained a disheartening history of attaching natural hairstyles with unprofessionalism.
 It's even trickled down into education systems and government-enforced laws.
 In 2016, the federal court ruled it legal to discriminate against employees with dreadlocks.
 In the same year, young girls got expelled from school for wearing afros and black women were getting fired from their jobs simply because of their natural hair, not because of their ability to do their jobs.

 More recently, we’ve seen things slightly change for the better.
 July 2019 marked an unprecedented moment where California became the first state to implement the Crown (Create a Respectful and Open Workplace for Natural Hair) Act which bans discrimination based on natural hairstyles.
 Although the moment was a signal of much-needed and long-awaited progress, the outright prejudice black women face because of the way we decide to wear our hair is completely inexcusable and has been swept under the rug for far too long.

 As the push for inclusivity in the workplace continues, the question is, what must it take for us to be accepted for our abilities instead of our cultural differences and the way we wear our hair?

-It's not okay.
+It's not OK.
 Instead of focusing on securing the job, we're forced to focus on how we'll be perceived by our non-natural-haired counterparts.
-Sure, society has come a long way, but we're far from where we need to be when it comes to 100% accepting and embracing cultural differences.
+Sure, society has come a long way, but we're far from where we need to be when it comes to accepting and embracing cultural differences.
 The beauty of understanding is placing yourself in someone else's shoes.
 Read on for the raw and honest thoughts that go through the minds of women of color when we're preparing for job interviews.
 While reading these stories, it's vital to acknowledge that everyone shares their own unique experiences.
-Not all women with natural hair may feel this when interviewing but there are definitely an astounding number that do.
+Not all women with natural hair share these feelings when interviewing but there are an astounding number who do.